skelton-group/Phono3py-Power-Tools/Docs/phono3py-isotopes.md

 ## Installation and requirements

-No installation is necessary, but you may add the script folder to your `$PATH` variable if you wish - e.g.:
+No installation is necessary, but you may wish to add the script folder to your `$PATH` variable - e.g.:

 ```bash
 export PATH=${PATH}:/mnt/d/Repositories/Phono3py-Tools
 ```

-The main `phono3py-isotopes` reads isotope data from the Phonopy database and therefore requires the `phonopy` Python library to be installed.
+`phono3py-isotopes` reads isotope data from the Phonopy database, and therefore requires the `phonopy` Python library to be installed.

 ## Brief tutorial